hydraulic-software/conveyor/guidebook/docs/name-changes.md

 Changing the *`app.fsname`* key can break updates because this is used to identify the program to the operating system's package manager when there is one.
 If you aren't specifying an `app.fsname` explicitly, it will be derived from the `app.display-name` and `app.vendor` keys.
 In some cases it is safe to change this name, but it must be done with care.

+!!! note "Upcoming features"
+    In upcoming releases Conveyor will introduce a mechanism to support moving between update sites.

 ## Windows